VascoPires/PopUpFEM/README.md

      'Bright Light Blue': 'b1cbe9', 'Light Blue': 'bfd4dc', 'Sand Blue': '7b8fa0', 'Dark Blue-Violet': '1731a2', 'Violet': '2a4296', 'Blue-Violet': '4065e7', 'Lilac': '6d5bc3'}
 ```
 Most of these colors were sourced from [BrickFEM](https://github.com/mpletz/BrickFEM/tree/main), which served as a significant inspiration for many features in this script.
-You can add additional colors to this dictionary by simply updating it in the `post_processing.py` script.
+You can add additional colors to this dictionary by simply updating it ine `post_processing.py` script.

 #### 1.1 Definition of the stack and box unit